Table of Contents

 - 9 Final Thoughts

-When the safety net turns into a spider’s web.
-When the vulnerable pray is silently stuck and attacked.
+The safety net turns into a spider’s web and the vulnerable pray is silently stuck and attacked.
 This is how elder abuse take place.
-Abuse may occur anywhere.
+It may occur anywhere.
 At the home of the elderly person, the home of a family member, an assisted living facility, or a nursing home.

 Senior citizens are vulnerable to abuse and no place could be considered safe for them.
 Family members, caretakers, nursing home staff anyone may be the culprit in the abuse.
 Elder abuse has become a pricey and undetected epidemic in the United States.
 However, only a small slice of the problem comes to the limelight.

 So, what is elder abuse?

 Elder abuse is an intentional or negligent act that causes harm to an older adult.
 Reports by the U.S. Department of Justice suggest that nearly 1 in 10 of these people suffer from elder abuse every year.
 According to the National Institutes of Health (NIH) and the National Center on Elder Abuse (NCEA), elderly women are more likely to suffer from abuse than their male counterparts.

 The word ‘abuse’ may take you to a supposition of physical mistreatment.
 However, elder abuse is not just physical.
 It has in-depth facets like emotional harassment, neglect, financial exploitation, and much more.